gjverhoeff/sumatras-studios-tools/README.md

 ## Installation
-Clone this repository in your Plugins folder of your project and make sure the plugin is enabled.
+Download the latest release from the releases page for the packaged plugin or clone the this repository and add it to your plugins folder of your Unreal Engine project.
+Make sure to enable the plugin within your project.

 ## Available Blueprint Nodes